British doctor's daughter drowns after falling into fast-flowing river in India

 The officer said: "The sludge and swiftly flowing water apparently deterred him from jumping into the river.
 Some passers-by tried to rescue the baby, but by then there was no trace of her."

 There was reports of a 90-minute delay in the search while neighbouring police authorities argued over whose responsibility it was.

 Mr Reddy said: "The body was floating in the still water at the check dam.
 If there was any delay on our part in sending the boat, the body would have crossed the check dam along with the overflowing water."

-Dr Reddy and his family had been visiting the place he had been born and educated in India, and were due to fly home to Britain earlier this week, the Telegraph said.
+Dr Reddy and his family had been visiting the place he had been born and educated in India, and were due to fly home to Britain earlier this week.